heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] We must never forget that it is through our actions, words, and thoughts that we have a choice.
+> [!quote] All I can say about life is, Oh God, enjoy it!
-> — Sogyal Rinpoche
+> — Bob Newhart

 ------
 ```widgets